vaibhavhapani/weekday-assignment/README.md

 # Steps to run this app

-In the project directory, you can run:
+Clone this app in your system and in the project directory, you can run:

 ### `npm install`
 Installs all the necessary modules and libraries to run this app